 Who we are and what we do

-We are the professional regulator for nurses and midwives in the UK, and nursing associates in England.
+We are the independent regulator for nurses and midwives in the UK, and nursing associates in England.

-Our vision is safe, effective and kind nursing and midwifery that improves everyone’s health and wellbeing.
+Our vision is safe, effective and kind nursing and midwifery practice that improves everyone’s health and wellbeing.

-As the professional regulator of more than 758,000 nursing and midwifery professionals, we have an important role to play in making this a reality.
+As the independent regulator of more than 808,000 nursing and midwifery professionals, we have an important role to play in making this a reality.

 Our core role is to regulate.
 First, we promote high education and professional standards for nurses and midwives across the UK, and nursing associates in England.
 Second, we maintain the register of professionals eligible to practise.
-Third, we investigate concerns about nurses, midwives and nursing associates – something that affects less than one percent of professionals each year.
+Third, we investigate concerns about nurses, midwives and nursing associates – something that affects a tiny minority of professionals each year.
 We believe in giving professionals the chance to address concerns, but we’ll always take action when needed.

 To regulate well, we support our professions and the public.
 We create resources and guidance that are useful throughout people’s careers, helping them to deliver our standards in practice and address new challenges.
 We also support people involved in our investigations, and we’re increasing our visibility so people feel engaged and empowered to shape our work.